denten-books/plain-text/5-surface.md

 Independence [...] were repeated many times in order to test the speed of the machine."

-[^ln2-punch]: "Two means are available for preparing the functional tapes required for the operation of the interpolators.
+[^ln2-punch]:  See [@staff_description_1949, 1-40].
+"Two means are available
+for preparing the functional tapes required for the operation of the interpolators.
 First, when the tabular values of *f(x)* have been previously published, they may be copied on the keys of the functional tape preparation unit [...] and the tape produced by the punches associated with this unit, under manual control.
-Second, as suitable control tape may be coded directing the calculator to compute the values of *f(x)* and record them by means of one of the four output punches, mounted on the right wing of the machine" [@staff_description_1949, 34].
+Second, as suitable control tape may be coded directing the calculator to compute the values of *f(x)* and record them by means of one of the four output punches, mounted on the right wing of the machine" (33-4).

 [^ln2-hayles]: See also @hayles_print_2004.